makaraapps/makaraapps/README.md

 | Aditrya Dwi Aprianto | A621BSY2424 | Mobile Development |
 | Nafis Artaruna Putra | A120BSY2937 | Mobile Development |

+## Machine Learning
+Or if you want to see the detail about model development stuff, please check on [Machine Learning Repository](https://github.com/makaraapps/MachineLearning)

 ## Theme
 Tourism, Cultural, and Hospitality